YuvrajGuptaPrivate/Counter1/README.md

 ##  Acknowledgments
 -I would like to express my gratitude to the following:

-Open-source Community: For providing valuable libraries and resources that helped in the development of this project.
+-Open-source Community: For providing valuable libraries and resources that helped in the development of this project.
-Android Developer Community: For sharing insightful tutorials, discussions, and best practices that enhanced the app's quality.
+-Android Developer Community: For sharing insightful tutorials, discussions, and best practices that enhanced the app's quality.
-My mentors and peers: For their guidance, feedback, and support throughout the development process.
+-My mentors and peers: For their guidance, feedback, and support throughout the development process.
-Users and testers: For providing valuable feedback that shaped the features and functionality of this app.
+-Users and testers: For providing valuable feedback that shaped the features and functionality of this app.
 Thank you all for your support and contributions!
 ---